Enjoy your music and learning as you develop your talents.

 Enjoy your lessons with a friendly, professional, and highly qualified teacher.
-Amy Aberg McLelland, NCTM is an award-winning pianist who holds bachelor and master degrees in piano performance and is nationally certified with the Music Teachers National Association and certified at the instructor level with the Golandsky Piano Institute, New York City.
+Amy Aberg McLelland is a Nationally Certified Teacher through the Music Teachers National Association and holds bachelor and master degrees in piano performance.
+An award-winning pianist who is also an active performer, adjudicator, and lecturer, she also received certification at the instructor level with The Golandsky Piano Institute, New York City.

 Since 1986, McLelland has taught students of all ages and levels of advancement in private studios and colleges including William Carey College, Mississippi College, and other institutions such as the Golandsky Piano Institute’s International Summer Symposiums at Williams College and Princeton University in New Jersey.